Stone-Gelfand duality for metrically complete lattice-ordered groups: Introduction

 and give $B$ the order inherited from $\Cc(X)$.
 Then $B$ is an Archimedean metrically complete lattice-ordered Abelian group with unit.
 Conversely, any such group is isomorphic to one of this form. \end{theorem} We retain the notation of \cref{th:gh} in the remarks that follow.
 The maximal spectrum $Y$ of $B$ is always a continuous image of $X$, but $X$ and $Y$ may not be homeomorphic because $B$ may fail to separate the points of $X$.
 For instance, take $X=[0,1]$ and $A_x = \Z$ for each $x \in [0,1]$.
 Then $B$ is the set of constant functions from $[0,1]$ to $\Z$; thus, $B$ is $\Z$ and $Y$ is a singleton.
 Moreover, different assignments $\{A_x\}_{x \in X}$ on a space $X$ may give rise to the same $\ell$-group $B$.
 Consider for instance the one-point compactification of the discrete space $\N$, with the following two assignments.
 The first assignment is constantly $\Z$; it yields an $\ell$-group that we call again $B$.
 The second assignment is everywhere $\Z$ except at the accumulation point, where it is $\frac{1}{2}\Z$; it yields an $\ell$-group that we call $B'$.
 It is clear that $B \subseteq B'$.
 The converse inclusion holds because the continuity of any $f \in B'$ forces the value of $f$ at the accumulation point to belong to $\Z$.

 Theorem \ref{th:gh} provides a ``complete structural description of all'' \cite[p.\ 862]{GH} objects in $\cG$; the preceding paragraph points out that the relationship between $X$ and $B$ in that description is loose.
 In order to tighten it, we begin observing that the assignment $x \mapsto A_x$ makes $X$ into an a-space via the function $\zeta\colon X\to \N$ defined by $x\mapsto 0$ if $A_x$ is $\R$ and $x\mapsto n$ if $A_x$ is $\frac{1}{n}\Z$.
 We further observe that for any maximal ideal $\mathfrak{m}$ of $B$ the quotient $B/\mathfrak{m}$ has exactly one unital isomorphism to either $\R$ or $\frac{1}{n}\Z$, for a uniquely determined natural number $n$.
-Hence, the maximal spectrum $Y$ of $B$ becomes an a-space via the function $\zeta'\colon Y\to \N$ defined by $\mathfrak{m}\mapsto 0$ if $B/\mathfrak{m}$ is isomorphic to $\R$, and $\mathfrak{m}\mapsto 0$ if $B/\mathfrak{m}$ is isomorphic to $\frac{1}{n}\Z$.
-To restate a part of our main results in relation to Theorem \ref{th:gh}: $(X, \zeta)$ is naturally isomorphic as an a-space to $(Y,\zeta')$ exactly when it is an a-normal space (\Cref{t:char fixed points on geom side}).
-This is a consequence of the fact that a-normal spaces satisfy the arithmetic version of Urysohn's Lemma given by \Cref{t:Urysohn's Lemma for a-spaces}.
+Hence, the maximal spectrum $Y$ of $B$ becomes an a-space via the function $\zeta'\colon Y\to \N$ defined by $\mathfrak{m}\mapsto 0$ if $B/\mathfrak{m}$ is isomorphic to $\R$, and $\mathfrak{m}\mapsto n$ if $B/\mathfrak{m}$ is isomorphic to $\frac{1}{n}\Z$.
+To restate a part of our main results in relation to Theorem \ref{th:gh}: $(X, \zeta)$ is naturally isomorphic as an a-space to $(Y,\zeta')$ exactly when it is a normal a-space (\Cref{t:char fixed points on geom side}).
+This is a consequence of the fact that arithmetically normal spaces satisfy the arithmetic version of Urysohn's Lemma given by \Cref{t:Urysohn's Lemma for a-spaces}.

 To sum up, the generalisation of Yosida duality that we obtain here strengthens and extends \cref{th:gh}---without assuming it---to a duality for the category $\cG$.

 Either perspective sketched above promptly suggests much further research---for the sake of brevity, we do not elaborate.
 We do announce one further result driven by considerations of a rather different nature from the ones motivating this paper: To within an equivalence of categories, $\cG$ may be axiomatised by finitely many equations in an infinitary algebraic language with primitive operations of at most countably infinite arity; for classical Stone-Gelfand Duality, the corresponding result is the main one in \cite{MarraReggio}.
 The announced result will appear as a separate contribution.